Flooded North Korea hit by more torrential rain

 The floods follow a period of drought and are certain to lift food prices which have been rising sharply.
 According to defectors contacted by Reuters in neighbouring South Korea, rice prices have already risen beyond the reach of ordinary households.

-"A heavy downpour on the 29th July, coupled with heavy thunderstorms, have worsened the flood situation for DPRK (North Korea)," the United Nations North Korea office reported on its website here
+"A heavy downpour on the 29th July, coupled with heavy thunderstorms, have worsened the flood situation for DPRK (North Korea)," the United Nations North Korea office reported on its website.

 North Korea's official KCNA news agency said 400 mm (16 inches) of rain had fallen in the 24 hours to Monday morning.